Brayman30/ap-calc-ab/README.md

 I might make a nice site for links to the PDFs at some point if I get around to it.

-Provided free for use under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) or Later.
+Provided free for use and modification under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) or Later.
 © Copyright Brayden Price 2024

 This file is part of Brayden's AP Calculus AB Notes.